kartik-v/yii2-datecontrol/README.md

 ```

 ### Demo
-You can see detailed [documentation](http://demos.krajee.com/datecontrol) and [demonstration](http://demos.krajee.com/datecontrol-demo) on usage of the extension.
+You can see detailed [documentation and usage](http://demos.krajee.com/datecontrol) and a [demonstration](http://demos.krajee.com/datecontrol-demo) on the extension.

 ## Installation